ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 tcp              LISTEN            0                 16                               127.0.0.1:3493                            0.0.0.0:*               users:(("upsd",pid=1109,fd=4))
 ~~~

-If you've followed this guide closely up to this chapter, you should get a list of listening sockets like the output above (although not necessarily in the same order):
+If you have followed this guide closely up to this chapter, you should get a list of listening sockets like the output above (although not necessarily in the same order):

 - **Service `chronyd` listening on localhost (`127.0.0.1`) interface at port `323`**\
   Daemon for synchronizing the system's clock with an external time server (already seen back in the [**G012** chapter](G012%20-%20Host%20hardening%2006%20~%20Network%20hardening%20with%20sysctl.md#disabling-chronys-ipv6-socket)).